Adding a Tape Library Device

 Tape drives must be capable of writing in variable block size mode.
 For some operating systems (for example, IRIX) the default device driver is for fixed block size; in such case, you must obtain and install a tape device driver with variable block size writing capability.
 These are often available from the manufacturers’ websites.

 Warning!
 DPX uses a default tape block size of 64 KB for Windows device servers.
 Although current tape drives can handle this block size, there are a few older tape drives, such as an IBM QIC, that can only handle a maximum of 32 KB block size.
 With the default setting of 64 KB blocks, the backup will be successful on these older tape drives, but the data cannot be restored.
 If you suspect that any tape drives added to your Enterprise are designed for 32 KB blocks, it is a good idea to run a small test backup and restore to verify that data backed up to that drive can be restored.
 If the test fails, you may refer to the Knowledge Base for directions on verifying the block size capacity of tape drives and changing the block size setting.
-For more information about this issue, read the knowledge base article 39108.
+For more information about this issue, read the Knowledge Base article 39108.

 To define a new device: